Description and Biology

 Residential Recommendations

 Once javelin moth caterpillars have been noticed, consider using a pyrethroid insecticide at monthly intervals to protect ornamental sedges and rushes from further damage.
-Pyrethroids are very toxic to caterpillars, are repellent to insects, but are not too hazardous to humans and pets.
+Pyrethroids are very toxic to caterpillars, are repellent to insects, but are not too hazardous to humans and pets when used as directed.
 Because they often feed on plants along waterways and ponds, control of javelin moth caterpillars is somewhat more complicated than control of most other leaf-feeding insects on ornamentals.
 Pyrethroids are very toxic to fish so these pesticides should be applied in a manner than prevents contamination of lakes and streams.
 Pyrethroids labeled for residential landscape use are readily available in most big box stores, plant centers, and nurseries.
 The active ingredient of pyrethroids ends with "-thrin."
 The active ingredient of all pesticides are listed on the front label usually in very small font near the bottom.
 Most pyrethroids have a long residual life in the environment.

 Other Resources